PaklongC/Fitnesswheelchair/prototype.md

   <tr>
     <td><img src="\Fitnesswheelchair\img\feather.png" alt=""></td>
     <td>Feather</td>
     <td>The Feather is connected with the Raspberry Pi through bluetooth.
-Sensors are attached to the Feather.
-Data collected can be transmitted to the Raspberry Pi. </td>
+Sensors are attached to the Feather and Pi.
+Data collected can be transmitted to the Raspberry Pi and the cloud. </td>
   </tr>
   <tr>
     <td><img src="\Fitnesswheelchair\img\raspi.png" alt=""></td>